Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 10-45 Moscow time

 Plesetsk successful launch Launch as part of work to extend the service life of Topol missiles, launch at the Kura test site (Kamchatka).
-The launch used a rocket manufactured by the industry in 1987 and as of July 2007 the rocket was on alert in the Tagil formation of the Strategic Missile Forces.
-The launch was made by space troops and personnel of the Strategic Missile Forces unit from Yoshkar-Ola. according to the results of the launch, the service life of the RS-12M missiles was extended to 25 years.
+The launch used a rocket produced by industry in 1987 and as of July 2007 the rocket was on combat duty in the Tagil formation of the Strategic Missile Forces.
+The launch was carried out by the space forces and personnel of the Strategic Missile Forces unit from Yoshkar-Ola.
+Based on the launch results, the service life of the RS-12M missiles was extended to 25 years.

 103